OlivierLD/raspberry-coffee/docker/README.md

 ### Docker
-This folder is not a module of then project.
+This folder is not a module of the project.
 It can be used in standalone.

 ![Container Ship](./Container_ship.jpg)